imuhavi/HKMC-EV-Torque-Plugin/README.md

-# SoulEV-Torque-Plugin
+# HKMC-EV-Torque-Plugin
-A Torque Pro Plugin for the Kia Soul EV to import and update PID codes
+A Torque-Pro Plugin for Hyundai and Kia EVs to import and update PID codes